chamashi/AI-LoanEligibiltyPrediction-Selenium/README.md

 1. **ValidReg**: Tests if a user can register with valid credentials.
 2. **ValidLogin**: Tests if a user can log in with correct credentials after registration.

+### `Predict.java`

+This test file contains a single test that fills out and submits a loan prediction form:

+1. **Prediction**: Tests filling out the loan prediction form with various input fields and submitting it.

 ## Setup and Execution

 ### Prerequisites